directdemocracy-vote/www/white_paper.md

 *S* determines if *A* is allowed to vote to *R*.
 If yes, it publishes a *ballot* message containing the encrypted vote *V<sup>A</sup>* blindly signed with *S<sub>R</sub>* and informs *A* about it.
 *A* is allowed to vote to *R* if they have a sufficiently high reputation and they have not already registered to vote at *R*.
-*A* has a sufficiently high reputation if they are trusted by the trustee of *R*.
+*A* has a sufficiently high reputation if they are trusted by the judge of *R*.
 *A* has not already registered to vote to *R* if they have not already published a signed registration to *R* at *S* or another station.

 #### Vote